NEW UPDATE: Payments Awarded for Covid-19 Pandemic Unemployment Payment and Enhanced Illness Benefit

 Temporary Covid-19 Wage Subsidy Scheme

-There are now over 60,600 employers who have registered with the Revenue Commissioners for the Temporary Covid-19 Wage Subsidy Scheme (TWSS).
+There are now over 61,800 employers who have registered with the Revenue Commissioners for the Temporary Covid-19 Wage Subsidy Scheme (TWSS).
 Workers whose employers have registered them on the scheme are not eligible to receive a pandemic unemployment payment.
-In addition workers who were in receipt of the pandemic unemployment payment but who have now been registered by their employers on the TWSS are no longer eligible to receive a payment pandemic unemployment payment
+In addition workers who were in receipt of the pandemic unemployment payment but who have now been registered by their employers on the TWSS are no longer eligible to receive a pandemic unemployment payment.

 Covid-19 Enhanced Illness Benefit Payment

-Since the beginning of June, 48 people have applied for Illness Benefit as they have been medically certified with having Coronavirus while 452 have applied because they are medically self-isolating.
+Since the beginning of June, 67 people have applied for the Enhanced Illness Benefit as they have been medically certified with having Coronavirus while 533 others have applied because they are medically self-isolating.

-The sector the largest number of employees in receipt of Covid-19 Illness Benefit is the Human Health and Social Work sector (11,700), followed by Wholesale and Retail Trade (10,800) and Manufacturing (6,800).
+The sector with the largest number of employees medically certified to receive Covid-19 Illness Benefit is the Human Health and Social Work sector (11,900), followed by Wholesale and Retail Trade (10,900) and Manufacturing (6,800).
 Full details are at Appendices 8, 9 and 10.

 Leave your comment